yfzhang114/yfZhang114.github.io/_pages/about.md

 1. **Multimodal Model Training:** My work focuses on training advanced multimodal models, with particular emphasis on high-resolution models like the [SliME](https://github.com/yfzhang114/SliME) and omni-MLLMs like VITA series ([Vita, Vita 1.5](https://github.com/VITA-MLLM/VITA), [Long Vita](https://github.com/VITA-MLLM/Long-VITA)) projects.

-2. **Model Evaluation:** I lead and participate several research projects aimed at improving the evaluation processes for large-scale models, including the [MME-Realworld](https://mme-realworld.github.io/) (ICLR 25), [ErrorRadar](https://arxiv.org/abs/2410.04509) (ICLR 25 Workshop) and [MME-Survey](https://arxiv.org/abs/2411.15296) projects.
+2. **Model Evaluation:** I lead and participate several research projects aimed at improving the evaluation processes for large-scale models, including the [MME-Realworld](https://mme-realworld.github.io/) (ICLR 25), [ErrorRadar](https://arxiv.org/abs/2410.04509) (ICLR 25 Workshop), [MME-Unify](https://mme-unify.github.io/) and [MME-Survey](https://arxiv.org/abs/2411.15296) projects.
 My work focuses on evaluating the performance of models in real-world environments and the design of evaluation frameworks like [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) [2k star+].

 3. **Post-Training & Alignment for Multimodal Models**: My research includes the development of post-training techniques for multimodal models, such as [MM-RLHF](https://mm-rlhf.github.io/) and [DAMO](https://arxiv.org/abs/2502.01943), and [surveys of MLLM Alignment](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Alignment) to ensure the alignment and ethical usage of large-scale models.
 These projects examine how to optimize model behavior after initial training to adapt to specific tasks and ensure responsible AI deployment.